-In the rest of the ITI Technical Framework the term XDS refers generically to both XDS.a and XDS.b.The XDS IHE Integration Profile assumes that these enterprises belong to one or more XDS Affinity Domains.
+In the rest of the ITI Technical Framework the term XDS refers generically to any flavor of XDS, currently only XDS.b.

+1810 The XDS.b IHE Integration Profile assumes that these enterprises belong to one or more XDS Affinity Domains.
 An XDS Affinity Domain is a group of healthcare enterprises that have agreed to work together using a common set of policies and share a common infrastructure.